Warriors’ Chris Paul comes off bench for 1st time in his NBA career

 Including playoffs and two play-in games, James was a sub for two games of the 1,707 he had played entering Sunday.
 Phoenix’s Kevin Durant has been a sub three times in his 1,156 games.
 Tim Duncan was a sub in three games out of 1,643 in his Hall of Fame career.
 Karl Malone didn’t start five of the 1,669 games he played.
 Shaquille O’Neal was a sub in 12 of his 1,423 appearances, and even Michael Jordan didn’t start a game on 33 occasions in his career.

-The last time Paul didn’t start a game that counted was in college — Dec.
-13, 2004, to be exact, when he was slightly late for the team bus and benched for the first 4 minutes of Wake Forest’s game against Temple.
+The last time Paul didn’t start a game that counted was in the 2008 Olympics, when Jason Kidd and Kobe Bryant made up the U.S. starting backcourt.
+Before that it was on Dec.
+13, 2004, when he was slightly late for the team bus and benched for the first 4 minutes of Wake Forest’s game against Temple.
 Paul started the last 25 games of his college career, and then every game of his 19 NBA seasons until Sunday.